Battle of Donbas (2022): Russian operational pause (4–16 July 2022)

-Luhansk governor Serhiy Haidai claimed that an attempt by Russian regular and reserve troops to expand a bridgehead on the Donets river had been stalled by a Ukrainian artillery attack.
+Haidai claimed that an attempt by Russian regular and reserve troops to expand a bridgehead on the Donets river had been stalled by a Ukrainian artillery attack.
 Pro-Russian sources claimed the village of Spirne had been captured and advances were made during renewed ground assaults on the northern Donetsk village of Verkhnokamyansk; the claims were not independently confirmed at the time.
 Reportedly, both Russian and Ukrainian sources confirmed that Ukrainian forces had recaptured the village of Solodke in a limited counterattack.
+A separatist official claimed that Russian forces captured the village of Hryhorivka on 9 July.

 On 11 July, President Zelenskyy dismissed the notion that there was an ongoing "operational pause" by the Russians, citing continued deadly shelling, air strikes, and continued reports of Ukrainian troops "repelling" various Russian assaults.
 Zelenskyy insisted that 34 Russian airstrikes in the past 24 hours were not indicative of an "operational pause".

+British intelligence assessed that the Russian army's next focus would be small towns on the approach to Sloviansk and Kramatorsk, two cities which it said remained main Russian targets.
+The Ukrainian General Staff similarly expected future Russian assaults with the aim of creating more favorable conditions for an offensive from Izium to Sloviansk.
+Sloviansk was both geographically strategic and symbolically significant for its role in the earlier war in Donbas.

-On 16 July, the Russian Ministry of Defense announced that the operational pause had effectively finished.
+Amid small-scale Russian ground assaults near Sloviansk, Siversk, and Bakhmut on 15 July, ISW suggested that Russian forces were emerging from their operational pause.
+The next day, the Russian Ministry of Defense announced that the operational pause had effectively finished.